#21

 For one, you should have these in your house anyway.
 I've been using them for years as they easily remove the little brown dots that form on the burner markers on my smooth top stove.
 But quite by accident one day I was using one to clean some stuff off a tray.
 I noticed that the spot was not only clean but a bit shiny too.
 That gave me the idea to try it on my polished Timeless bronze razor that had developed quite a bit of patina.
 Within minutes the razor was as shiny as new.

-rocket, bjlefebvre, Dave in KY and 1 others like this post
+Dave in KY, bjlefebvre, SWCT and 2 others like this post

 #23